 Kathleen A. Dorritie, MD, details the utility of minimal residual disease in multiple trials in the multiple myeloma space.

-Minimal residual disease (MRD) possesses the potential to become a key component of the decision-making process for selecting the optimal treatment for transplant-eligible patients with multiple myeloma, according to Kathleen A. Dorritie, MD.
+Minimal residual disease (MRD) has the potential to become a key component of the decision-making process for selecting the optimal treatment for transplant- eligible patients with multiple myeloma, according to Kathleen A. Dorritie, MD.

 “This highlights the importance of MRD and following this when we’re looking at overall outcomes in patients,” Dorritie said.
 “Certainly, in these high-risk patients, that’s particularly important if we know that it correlates with survival.”
 However, Dorritie noted that questions remain with regard to the optimal utility of this marker.